 My name is Sandra Palmer.
 I have recently volunteered to become an administrator for the Palmer Surname Project.
 The former administrators started some great work, and I hope to carry it on.
 I am new at this, so please be patient while I learn how to best manage this site.
 Suggestions, ideas, or volunteer help are all welcome.
-For now, I am leaving the information below as it was written by David and Jim Palmer.
+For now, I am leaving some of the pertinent information below as it was written by the original administrators.
 However, please note that links that they set up in 2007 may no longer be active.
-I would like to start a new lines of descent page with updated information.
-Watch for this to happen in the next few months.
 Thank you for being a part of the Palmer surname project.
 You may contact me at: firstname.lastname@example.org.

 Please note that Family Tree now recommends that surname project members take a 37 marker or higher level Y-DNA test.
 In most cases, 12 marker DNA tests are not useful for surname project studies because they may produce "false-positive" results, and 25 marker studies are also often not definitive enough for reliable grouping.